 Dispute with a neighbour?
 What to do before selling your home

-Selling a home with an unresolved dispute may it harder to sell.
+Selling a home with an unresolved dispute may make it harder to sell.
 What can you do to tackle and resolve a dispute with a neighbour and make your home easier to sell?

 1 in 5 homeowners have problems with neighbours

 It is reported that as many as one in five homeowners encounter problems with their neighbours at some time.
 Arguments over parking, barking dogs, anti-social habits, hedges, boundaries – the list goes on.

 If you are thinking about putting your home on the market and you have (or have had) disputes with your neighbours, you may be concerned that the dispute could affect the 'saleability' or value of your property.

 Do I have to declare neighbourhood disputes?

 When you put your home on the market you will be required to complete a Property Information Form (TA6).
 Its purpose is to provide potential buyers with detailed information about your property and how you have used it.

 As well as questions about the physical state of the property, such as building controls, electrical checks and boiler maintenance, the form asks for information on any disputes with neighbours.

 What information does the TA6 form say about neighbour disputes?